brendanmurty/site/content/brendan/posts/20130225_upcomingtasks-interface-updates.md

 ![Open menu](/images/brendan/interface-task.png)
 *Looks like I've completed this task*

 Hope you enjoy these updates.
-If you're feeling generous, please feel free to [donate to support UpcomingTasks development](http://upcomingtasks.com/pages/donate.php)!
+If you're feeling generous, please feel free to donate to support **UpcomingTasks** development.